CrashCortez/vitadock-vlc/release/README.md

 ZRam
 FileZilla

-Auto start/stop vlc gstreamh at usb plug in/out
+Auto start/stop vlc stream at usb plug in/out
 On/off script For momentary button (pins 5 and 6)
 On board BT working
 WiFi working - use 5GHz 2.4ghz can case audio issues (US WiFi country)